teepluss/laravel-theme/README.md

 ### Configuration

-After config published you will see the config file at "app/config/packages/teepluss/theme", but all configuration can be overrided by config inside a theme.
+After config published you will see the config file at "app/config/packages/teepluss/theme", but all configuration can be replaced by config inside a theme.

 > Theme config location: /public/themes/[theme]/config.php